 Black women in clinical trials

 From being patients and informal caregivers, African American women also turned to clinical trials as another area where they could contribute profitably.
 Clinical trials are an area where Blacks and other minority groups were historically and excluded until the National Institutes of Health required the inclusion of women and minorities in studies for any funding .
 To defend their exclusion of minority groups, several scientists cited “the difficulty of recruitment and retention, a general belief that racial populations are essentially monolithic, without significant differences, and the desire and need to focus on optimizing internal validity” , and to justify their rejection of trials, Blacks alluded to past medical experimentation, their mistrust in the medical establishment, and their resistance to participate in research activities for their lack of interest in clinical trials [69,31] They also revealed a lack of awareness about trials, low socioeconomic status, poor communication skills, a lack of disease education and a fear of being used as guinea pigs as barriers to their participation in clinical trials.
 These women understood that adequate minority enrollment in clinical trials was vital if differential effects among diverse groups were to be assessed and for the results to be generalized .
-As a result, they gladly enrolled in
+As a result, they gladly enrolled in clinical and medical trials.

 Drawing on their experience during slavery when they were selectively and partially attended to by the medical establishment and from the time of segregation when they were mostly attended to by their physicians and in their own communities , African American women roused their “sistas” and their own communities to seek medical care and to participate in clinical trials as the future of their children and communities in general depended on this act of faith .
 They also understood quite well that, to run successful research and treatment of AIDS, African Americans and researchers ought to work together with a spirit of openness and collaboration and to understand that cultural competency, health literacy, establishing trust and building relationships were all salient factors that ought to be taken into consideration when recruiting and working with minority populations .
 Hence, these women played and are still playing the role of mediator and advocate between their communities and the medical establishment.